akaala/presentation/IntroToHermes/Intro.md

 #### What is Hermes

-Hermes is Message middle-ware, created by Ctrip framework team.
-It's mission is to uncouple the relation between applications and contribute to Ctrip 10X development.
+Hermes is a message middle-ware, created by Ctrip framework team.
+It's mission is to uncouple the complicated relations between applications and contribute to Ctrip 10X development.

 #### Why Need Message Middle-Ware?